ananevans/FCND-Motion-Planning/README.md

 ```

 You should see the quad fly a jerky path of waypoints to the northeast for about 10 m then land.
 What's going on here?
 Your first task in this project is to explain what's different about `motion_planning.py` from the `backyard_flyer_solution.py` script, and how the functions provided in `planning_utils.py` work.

+**Differences**
+In `motion_planning.py` the set of states contains an extra state, `PLANNING` with tranzitions `ARMING` --> `PLANNING` using the method `plan_path` and `PLANNING` --> `TAKEOFF` using the method `takeoff_transition`.
+The path planning method load the information about obstacles from the `colliders.csv` file, then creates the grid representation from the data loaded by calling the function `create_grid` from the file `planning_utils.py`.
+Next, the start and goal points are initiliazed and uthe A* algorithm is used to find a path from start to goal.
+The path is jerky because all the waypoints are kept, even if they are collinear.
+The drone stops to each waypoint before moving on to the next.

 ### Step 7: Write your planner